Apple trees have a distinct shape: a semi-broad trunk with wide, spreading branches. Apple trees can grow as big as 20 feet in height.

 In the spring, apple blossom buds start off pink and as they open turn white.

-Right now (July), tiny apples are growing on most local trees.
+In July, tiny apples grow on most local trees.

 In the fall, apple trees are easy to spot—they’ll have apples on them! 🍎

 A lot of people in town call all the wild apple trees “crabapples”—but apples and crabapples are two different trees.
 Crabapples are not for eating (they are much too sour) but they are great for making cider.
 Some apple and crabapple trees are sometimes hard to distinguish.
 If you’re not sure what tree you have, let us know regardless and we’ll come see what it is!